fidelity2851/malltiverse_hng/README.md

 - Fetches product data from the Timbu API.
 - Displays a list of products with images, names, descriptions, and available quantities.
+- Have at least 20 Unique Products in your product list.
+They should be categorized.
+- Implement the feature of adding and removing products, wishlist or bookmark, checkout of order e.t.c based on your timbu shop design.
+- Good shopping experience from start to the completion of an order.
+- Create an Orders history screen i.e showing all the completed orders made on your timbu shop.
+Add an icon on your home screen top bar that navigates to the order history screen.
+Come up with the design if not available.
+- The Orders history item when clicked must go to a details screen of that order and show details of that order.
+- The items in the order history screen and details should be cached in a database.
 - Implements proper mobile architecture with state management.
 - Ensures a user-friendly and intuitive UI.